hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 ```
 The results of the curl command are displayed in below image.
 In this case while phi3-vision model is able to accurately perform ocr of the text, it is unable to ocr vertical and slanted text, resulting in hallucinations by providing invalid results.

+As depicted in the image, when presented with horizontal text, this phi3-vision model is remarkably effective at accurately recognizing and transcribing the written words.
+However, as we can see, its performance drastically drops off when confronted with vertical or slanted text.
+In these cases, rather than providing accurate results, the model succumbs to "hallucinations," generating invalid output that bears little resemblance to the original text.
+This limitation highlights the need for more sophisticated approaches to handle a wider range of text orientations and font styles.
+For instance, consider the following example:

 ![image](https://github.com/hsarfraz/llm-Inference/blob/main/03_serving_phi3-vision/_images/output_court_form_full_ocr.png)

+As we can see, the model has hallucinated, producing a nonsensical string that bears no relation to the original text.

 Contact me on freelancing web sites for assistance https://www.freelancer.com/u/hsarfraz76 or https://www.upwork.com/freelancers/~0178ad46e2372c8fe5